 “Getaway” and “Evening Song” are from Getaway (2013).
 “Subway” and “When It Rains” are from American Impressions (2012).
 “So This Is Love” is from My Favorite Things (2005).

-“Getaway” was first performed in a slightly slower tempo on In the Mood for Jazz (2003).
+“Getaway” was first performed on Seduction (1997) and in a slightly slower tempo on In the Mood for Jazz (2003).
+“Evening Song” also debuted on Seduction.
 “Stepping Into Paradise” originated on Getaway.

 My original plan for returning to Penn Station involving taking the M7 MTA New York City Bus back to 34th Street and walking to the LIRR Terminal from there.
 But when I got to the bus stop, I had a clear view of Times Square.
 I could see the Jumbotron, which still had up the “2014” sign, complete with the New Year’s ball frozen in place above it.
 Forget the bus, I thought.
 I’m walking back and taking pictures.
 And I did: